Provision Official Biography

 Red Flag, Anything Box, The Human League, Clan of Xymox, T-4-2, When In

-Rome, Cause & Effect, Imperative Reaction, A Flock of Seagulls, Icon of Coil,
+Rome, Cause & Effect, Imperative Reaction, A Flock of Seagulls, Covenant,

 Provision has performed live at many electronic music festivals including